opulo-inc/docs/docs/openpnp/v4-1/preflight/homing-prep/index.md

 Pro Tip
 </div>

-Using the **Z Park** button guarantees that the nozzle tip moves to a safe height.
-It is encouraged to get into the habbit of doing this frequently while learning the controls.
+Using the Z Park button guarantees that the nozzle tip moves to a safe height.

+<div> It is encouraged to get into the habbit of doing this frequently while learning the controls. </div>

-Keeping the nozzle at a safe height greatly reduces the chance of accidental crashes.
+<div> Keeping the nozzle at a safe height greatly reduces the chance of accidental crashes. </div>

+The Park button is found in Machine Controls between the Z height adjustment arrows

 </div>